|hope college > campus offices > international ed|

 Courses and Faculty

 Students may enroll for either or both of the sessions.
 Each student selects one course per session for four hours of credit.
 Classes may be audited, but full tuition must be paid.
 Transcripts for non-Hope students are sent to home colleges for credit transfer.
 Enrollment for each course is usually a maximum of 15 and a minimum of 5 students.
-German-language courses are taught partly in German, but other classes are taught in English.
-Most courses fulfill “general education” requirements for Hope students.
+German language courses are taught partly in German, but other classes are taught in English.
+Most courses fulfill general education requirements for Hope students, and all courses satisfy the international global learning requirement.
 Classes convene at the Austro-American Institute of Education across the street from the Opera in central Vienna.

 First Session Courses

-Vienna’s Musical Traditions focuses on Vienna's contributions to classical music and opera (Haydn, Mozart, Beethoven, Schubert, Bruckner, Strauss, Mahler, Schönberg).
+Vienna’s Musical Traditions focuses on Vienna's contributions to classical music and opera (Haydn, Mozart, Beethoven, Schubert, Bruckner, Strauss, Mahler).
 Students may earn credit for Music 295 or History 295 or fulfill the Arts I (Music 101) or Cultural Heritage II (History 131*) general education requirement.
-Dr. Wolfgang Reisinger, a Viennese native with Ph.D. degrees in Music from the Universities of Vienna and Kansas, has served as director of the Vienna Church Music Conservatory and organ consultant for the Vienna Archdiocese.
-He composed music sung during Pope Benedict XVI’s 2007 visit to Austria.
-Student homework includes attendance at the world’s finest operas and concerts.
+Dr. Wolfgang Reisinger (Viennese native with PhD degrees in Music from the Universities of Vienna and Kansas) has served as Director of the Vienna Church Music Conservatory and organ consultant for the Vienna Archdiocese.
+He composed music for Pope Benedict’s 2007 visit to Austria.
+Homework includes attendance at the world’s finest operas and concerts.

 Modern Austrian History fulfills the Cultural Heritage II (History 131*) general education requirement or is an elective (History 295).
 The course focuses on Austria from the decline of the Habsburg Empire, through both World Wars, up to Austria’s entry into the European Union.
-Museum visits, walking tours, and films make Austrian history come alive.
-Dr. Herberth Czermak (Ph.D. from the University of New Hampshire, professor-emeritus at the University of Vienna’s Institute for Translators, and teacher for many American programs overseas) has taught in the Vienna Summer School since 1987.
+Walking tours, museums, and films make Austrian history come alive.
+Dr. Herberth Czermak (PhD from University of New Hampshire, Professor Emeritus at University of Vienna’s Institute for Translators, and teacher for many overseas programs) has taught for Hope since 1987.

 Austrian Art and Architecture focuses on rich treasures of the Baroque and Rococo, for which Vienna is an ideal setting.
 Austrian artifacts from Roman, Medieval, Renaissance, Biedermeier, and Modern periods are also examined.
 Many classes occur in museums, palaces, monasteries, and churches.
 Students may get credit for Art 295 or History 295 or fulfill the Arts I (Art 111) or Cultural Heritage II (History 131*) general education requirement.
-Dr. Beatrice Ottersböck, a Czech native and art historian with a Ph.D. from the University of Pittsburgh, has taught in numerous American programs since 1968.
+Dr. Beatrice Ottersböck (Czech native and art historian with a PhD from University of Pittsburgh) has taught in numerous American programs since 1968.

 Theology and Ethics: An Illustrated Guide fulfills the Religion 200-level general education requirement (Religion 295).
-It examines Christian beliefs about God, creation, evil, salvation, and their implications for Christian ethics.
+It examines Christian beliefs about God, creation, evil, and salvation, as well as their implications for Christian ethics.
 Students read key Biblical texts and theological commentaries and take field trips to churches, museums, and performances to learn how the arts exemplify theological themes.
-Dr. David S. Cunningham (Ph.D. from Duke University, Professor of Religion, and Director of Hope’s CrossRoads Project), focuses on the intersection of theology and the arts as one of his academic specialties.
+Dr. David Cunningham (PhD from Duke University and Professor of Religion) focuses on the intersection of theology and the arts as one of his academic specialties.